Daniikk1012/ROBOK-S/README.md

 Conditionals are a bit harder, and I am still not sure how to do them properly, so I settled with whatever I have here.

+## Dependencies

+None except for J 9.6.
+Might work with earlier versions, but I haven't checked.

 ## Name